-The hamlet commercial area should form part of the Community Core and will be centered at the intersection of Conrich Road and Township Road 250 as shown on Map 9.
+The hamlet commercial area should form part of the community core and will be determined as part of the future policy area review.
+The hamlet commercial area should form part of the Community Core and will be centered at the intersection of Conrich Road and Township Road 250 as shown on Map 5 and Map 6.
 Hamlet commercial contributes to the social aspect of the hamlet and the development of a sense of community for the Conrich area.
 It will add visual interest to the community and provide local services, a pedestrian-orientated main street development, and casual meeting places for area residents.
-Future development of commercial within the Phase 2 Residential lands shall conform to the Hamlet Commercial policies of this Section, where applicable.